 A mystery of Your ways

 In undergrad, I adopted the identity of The Open-Minded Thinker.
 C.S.
-Lewis and Richard Dawkins occupied the same dorm room bookshelf.
+Lewis and Richard Dawkins occupied the same bookshelf in my dorm.
 I could quote the points of disagreement between Luther and Zwingli and find any passage of the Bible in 10 seconds flat, but alongside Kierkegaard and Aquinas I fit Nietzsche and Camus.
 The first time Zarathustra said it, it hit me like a game of spiritual Russian roulette—the adrenaline rush of an unforgivable sin I could hold without internalizing.

 It’s an intoxicating thing, the delusion of wisdom.
 You learn to fetishize the counterintuitive, the non-obvious rebuttal, responding with a “Yes, but” before you’ve even heard the question.
-Once-healthy impulses calcify into something bitterly dismissive: a sense that every controversy is overblown, every moral issue “tricky,” every earnest display of passion somehow misguided a priori.
+Once-healthy impulses calcify into something bitterly dismissive: a sense that every controversy is overblown, every moral issue “tricky,” every earnest display of passion somehow misguided from the start.

 I did snap out of it, fortunately, somehow.
 Though I remember it less as a snapping than as the slow buildup of a thousand quiet empathies.
-Today, as I’m bombarded by its logical conclusion, I’m thankful for the friends who pried me loose.
+Today, as I’m bombarded by that worldview’s logical conclusion, I’m thankful for the friends who pried me loose.

 All the party people dancing for the indie star